Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

 ### Scenario: how to view player stats

-  Given the game is aunched and player is interested to see his stats
+  Given the game is launched and player is interested to see his stats

-  When the player press "View stats" ption
+  When the player press "View stats" option

   Then the player is able to view his last 10 matches results